China Waste Problem 🇨🇳 – Ban On Single-Use Plastics

 Remember that you, as a random citizen, can also help in the fight against plastic pollution.
 Make better decisions in your lifestyle!

-Read more: See blog on planned obsolescence.
+Read more: See blog on planned obsolescence disadvantages.